 Chartwells continue to ensure that students with special dietary needs have appropriate food choices.
 Students may contact the Manager of Dining Services if they have any questions.

 Dining Services staff are trained by their employer, Chartwells, and are required to follow industry standards as well as laws and guidelines from local, state and federal regulatory agencies.
 Chartwells has a detailed written protocol for employee training, health screening/testing, service provision and symptom response.
 The staff will also be trained to follow the University’s rules regarding safeguards.

-Chartwells will offer ”contactless” catering options to include drop-off menu items individually packaged for ease of delivery and consumption.
-Instead of buffets, all meals will be preordered and individually portioned into disposable containers.
-Dinnerware will be disposable and wrapped for individual diners.
-Beverages will be served only in cans or bottles.
-Coffee/tea will be poured by a gloved food service worker.
+Chartwells offers ”contactless” catering options to include drop-off menu items individually packaged for ease of delivery and consumption.
+Instead of buffets, all meals are preordered and individually portioned into disposable containers.
+Dinnerware is disposable and wrapped for individual diners.
+Beverages are served only in cans or bottles.
+Coffee/tea are poured by a gloved food service worker.

-- Technicians will sanitize each vending machine prior to and after product refills.
+- Technicians sanitize each vending machine prior to and after product refills.

-- A transparent film will be attached to all customer touchpoints to allow for more thorough cleaning.
-It will be routinely changed over the course of the semester.
+- A transparent film is attached to all customer touchpoints to allow for more thorough cleaning.
+It is routinely changed over the course of the semester.

-- Restocking of products will occur during early morning hours to reduce the probability of customer contact.
+- Restocking of products occurs during early morning hours to reduce the probability of customer contact.

 Last Modified: Wednesday, October 21, 2020 9:00 am